FAQ

 Environmental toxins accumulate in tissue throughout the body over time.
 Additionally, the human body is a host for bacterial colonies.

 Manual massage improves blood flow by manipulating the body's tissues.
 This in turn improves the body's detoxification process and boosts the immune system.
-During massage toxins may dislodge and some bacteria may die off and release endotoxins.
+During and after massage toxins may dislodge and some bacteria may die off and release endotoxins.
 These toxins and waste are flushed into the bloodstream to be filtered and eliminated.
-This sudden circulation of toxins can temporarily impact your well-being and symptoms of illness (sweating, fever, discomfort, etc.) may occur.
+This sudden circulation of toxins can temporarily impact your well-being and symptoms of illness (headaches, nausea, sweating, fever, discomfort, etc.) may occur.

 The process of healing sometimes includes a healing crisis, which is a detox/cleansing reaction.
 During a healing crisis, you can feel much, much worse than before.
 The good news is that this reaction is likely a sign of healing.